 Shelter From the Storm on the MBT

-It’s the Mineral Belt Trail’s 17th Birthday in Leadville Today!
-It seems there’s a never-ending supplies of good storis behnd Leadville’s 11.6 mile non-motorized recreation loop.
+It’s the Mineral Belt Trail’s 17th Birthday in Leadville Today (July 29, 2000)!
+It seems there’s a never-ending supply of good stories behind Leadville’s 11.6-mile non-motorized recreation loop.
 The trail encompasses everything that is good about Leadville, as it travels through the historic east side mining district, showcasing views of Colorado’s two highest peaks all along the way.

 In honor of the MBT’s birthday, here’s the story of those sturdy little shacks along the way.
 It’s a story you won’t read anywhere else expect on Leadville Today.

 This last structure – Chad’s Shelter – was named in honor of Chad Smith, son of Dick and Charlene Smith.
 He would have carried on the fifth generation of the Smith Lumber business, which started in Leadville in 1900.
-Sadly, Chad Smith passed away in 2013; Smith Lumber closed its doors a little more than a year later, in July 2014 (link to story).
-But there’s a closer connection between the multi-generation Ma and Pa lumber buisness and the MBT shelters, so it’s encouraging to know that Chad’s Shelter will live on as a testiment to his family’s legacy in Leadville Today.
+Sadly, Chad Smith passed away in 2013; Smith Lumber closed its doors a little more than a year later, in July 2014.
+But there’s a closer connection between the multi-generation Ma and Pa lumber business and the MBT shelters, so it’s encouraging to know that Chad’s Shelter will live on as a testament to his family’s legacy in Leadville Today.

-Each shleter is made from various sized stulls, stacked on top of each other, and pulled together at the corner with a lap joint.
+Each shelter is made from various sized stulls, stacked on top of each other, and pulled together at the corner with a lap joint.

 The first three shelters were named after mining shafts in the area of where they are situated.
 They include the Swamp Angel Shelter, located at the Leadville overlook.
 The second is called Lime Lode Shelter, located as you head up California Gulch on the north side.

 The third shelter is the one located in Evans Gulch, named the Cummins and Finn Shelter, after the smelter in that area of the historic mining district.